 Spotted Beebalm (Monarda punctata)

 Though more well-known in purple hues, some species of native bee balm (Monarda) also feature dusty or pale pink petals.
-(If you’re familiar with the purple-hued bee balm, Monarda didyma, you won’t be surprised to know that many ornamental varieties are actually garden escapees and not native.)
 Native Monarda is fragrant, small-to-medium-sized, and absolutely a magnet for pollinators.
 It’s also deer-resistant and grows best in a sunny location with well-drained soil.
 Their unique tiered blooms are beautiful and provide a great pop of color and texture.

-Gardens don’t have to match, but you can absolutely design a native pink garden with native pink flowering plants.
+Gardens don’t have to match, but you can absolutely design a garden with pink flowers using native pink flowering plants.
 Start with a range of heights, bloom times, and foliage textures, and play with groupings to see what combinations and arrangements you like.

-Low-growing pink flowers such as wild geranium work well at the front of a native garden bed, medium-sized pink perennials like swamp milkweed in the middle, and taller flower plants like Joe Pye Weed as the backdrop.
+Low-growing pink flowers such as wild geranium work well at the front of a native garden bed, medium-sized pink perennials like swamp milkweed in the middle, and taller pink perennial flowers like Joe Pye Weed as the backdrop.

-Of course, native pink flowers are beautiful.
+Of course, native pink flowering plants are beautiful.
 But beyond that, they provide a host of benefits:

 Where to Buy Native Pink Flowering Plants